Emerald Downs: Paddock and saddling area

 Beside the grandstand is a paddock and covered horse saddling area.
 Paved surfaces around the paddock and up to the saddling area provide spectators an opportunity to view the horses when the horses are in these areas.
 Prior to the start of each race, horses are walked through the paddock into the saddling area, walked around the saddling area a few times and their saddles put on.
 Once the horses are saddled, they are walked once around the paddock before the jockey mounts the horse and the horses are walked out to the race track.

-Equine hospital

-Funded jointly by Northwest Racing Associates, track veterinarians, the families of Mike and Ken Alhadeff and private contributors, the Morris J. Alhadeff Equine Hospital is a state-of-the-art facility used by the Emerald Downs Veterinary Association.
-The vet clinic includes: